 Then we took the innovative Heroica Theatre Company, writer Anna Carlisle, director Marilyn Imrie, three intrepid actors (Alexandra Mathie, Ashley Smith and John Kielty) and a terrific creative team (musician, choreographer, creative artist and designer) and we cooked up a teeming Eardley world peppered with vibrancy.
 The Joan Eardley we have created – with truth as our backstop - is interesting and funny.
 The ‘bairns’ are cheeky and engaging.
 Angus Neil is loveable, if parasitical.
 Joan’s forever friends Margot Sandeman, Audrey Walker and Lil Neilson are full of love and all remain, to Joan, even more constant than the sea.

 Joan once said:

 ‘… I’ve got ideas in my mind – and each painting seems to give me ideas for another

 For ‘ideas’ we can surely read ‘words’ - words which, like Joan Eardley’s paintings, are weighty and compelling: every single one of them.

-'Joan Eardley, A Private View' will take place at the Galleries from the 5th-7th of May, 2017, before touring the UK.
-Please check our event page for available tickets, or to learn more about the touring perfomances please visit Heroica Theatre Company's website.
+'Joan Eardley, A Private View' took place at the Galleries from the 5th-7th of May, 2017, before touring the UK.
+Learn more about the touring perfomances at Heroica Theatre Company's website.